 - Tourists may use personal cars as well

 In Cities Skylines traffic is so important that if you have constant jams then you get numerous consequent issues.
-Commercial and industrial zones don’t get enough workers and goods, garbage is not collected and dead bodies aren’t taken to cemeteries and houses become abandoned.
+Commercial and industrial zones don’t get enough workers and goods, garbage is not collected and dead bodies aren’t taken to cemeteries, and houses become abandoned.

 So, we understand the importance of Cities Skylines traffic management and realize how the traffic is generated.
 Now let’s learn how to organize your roads to avoid traffic issues.

-Cities Skylines Road Layout
+City Skylines Road Tips

 - Highways should connect big regions of your city and cross the entire map.
 Your citizens should have enough entrances and exits from/to the highway to avoid jams and too distant trips.
 Highways require a lot of space so it’s better to plan them at the beginning of the game